balqui/pytokr/README.md

 source even if jutge does not have pytokr (or get it to have pytokr).

+- Sources in the 'jutge-like' folder may be using obsolete identifiers; don't look at them too much.

 - Calling 'tokens' the items sounded bad to me, first, because of the simplicity of the case and, second, due to the early programming level of my target students.